 - reduced noise pollution and improved air quality with associated public health outcomes

-The State Government has secured private investment in South Australia's Electric Vehicle Charging Network, with an almost $12.35 million grant awarded to the RAA to construct and operate Australia's first statewide electric vehicle rapid charging network.
+The South Australian government has secured private investment in South Australia's electric vehicle charging network, with a $12.35 million grant awarded to the RAA to construct and operate Australia's first statewide electric vehicle charging network.

 Smart charging trials

-The South Australian government is investing $3.2 million in electric vehicle smart charging trials, as part of its Electric Vehicle Action Plan.
+The South Australian government is investing $3.2 million electric vehicle smart charging trials.

 The trials will support market-led proposals that bring forward public demonstrations of consumer-focused smart charging solutions.
-Successful proposals will address the integration risks and service gaps in the market to enable households and businesses to harness our renewable electricity supply, and accelerate consumer ownership of EVs.
+Proposals will address the integration risks and service gaps in the market to enable households and businesses to harness our renewable electricity supply, and accelerate consumer ownership of EVs.